wpdk/wpdk/doc/build-spdk-wsl.md

 To ensure that correct CR/LF line endings are used, add the definitions in [wpdk/scripts/gitattributes](http://raw.githubusercontent.com/wpdk/wpdk/master/scripts/gitattributes) as global gitattributes.
-If WSL is being used it is recommened that this is done in both the Linux and Windows environments.
+If WSL is being used it is recommended that this is setup in both the Linux and Windows environments.
 If this is the first time that git is being configured, use the following on Linux: